XAMLU/one-day-intro/Modules/Module1.md

 ## Task 2: Introduce ShellPage<a name="shellpage"></a>

-> TODO: describe

-1. Create Blank UWP app.
+In this task, you will create a new blank UWP project and modify the project so that it it utilizes a single shell page.
+You will learn about the default `App,xaml.cs` file contents and why we modify it.

+Let's jump into the steps:

+1. First, let's create a Blank UWP app.
+Open the `New Project` dialog and select `Visual C#` and `Windows Universal` and then choose the `Blank App (Universal Windows)` template.

     ![ImageLabel](./Images/MOD01_2017-10-26_10_27_11.png)

-2. Name it `GitHubBrowser`
+2. Name it `GitHubBrowser` and hit `OK`.
 3. Select Fall Creators Update as both Target and Minimum Version.

     ![ImageLabel](./Images/MOD01_2017-10-26_10_27_54.png)

 4. Open Solution Explorer.
 Select `View/Solution Explorer`
-5. Delete `MainPage.xaml` folder;
+5. Delete the `MainPage.xaml` file (this will also delete `MainPage.xaml.cs`);
 6. Create `Views` folder;
 7. Create a new XAML page called `ShellPage` in the `Views` folder.